Miracloon/pflotran-documentation/source/user_guide/cards/simulation/simulation_card.rst

  Specifies the type of simulation.
 Options for <string> include: SUBSURFACE, SURFACE_SUBSURFACE, HYDROGEOPHYSICS.

-PROCESS_MODELS <string>
+PROCESS_MODELS
  Opens the PROCESS_MODELS block and lists the process models that are used in the simulation.
-Options for <string> include: :ref:`subsurface-flow-card`, :ref:`subsurface-transport-card`, SURFACE_FLOW.
-If
+PROCESS_MODEL options include:

+ :ref:`subsurface-flow-card`

+ :ref:`subsurface-transport-card`

+ AUXILIARY

+ GEOMECHANICS_SUBSURFACE

+ SURFACE_SUBSURFACE

+ UFD_BIOSPHERE

+ UFD_DECAY

+ WASTE_FORM

+ WIPP_SOURCE_SINK

 Optional Cards:
 ---------------

 :ref:`checkpoint-card`
- Opens a block for specifying checkpointing parameters.
-Details can be found in :ref:`checkpoint-card`.
+ Opens a block for specifying checkpointing options.

-AUXILIARY <string>
- To be documented.
+:ref:`restart-card`
+ Opens a block for specifying restart options.

 Examples
 --------